 Likewise, in addition to several national and international scientific awards, I was selected as a member of the Inter-academy Medical Panel – Young Physician Leaders and a young affiliate member of The World Academy of Sciences for the developing world.
 I also won the first prize in the startup competitions of the Beirut International Healthcare Industry Forum.
 Recently, in February 2020, I was appointed as an advisor for the Presidency of the Council of Minister at Lebanon focusing on national research (scientific, medical industrial and environmental) and higher education.

-My Svensson is Professor in Nephrology at /University og Oslo/Akershus University Hospital and Head of the search Department at Medical Division, Akershus University Hospital.
-Her main research area for almost 20 years has been the effects of marine n-3 fatty acids in patients with kidney disease, She has led several randomised controlled trials in the field, currently focusing on renal transplant recipients.
+My Svensson is a Professor in Nephrology at /University of Oslo/Akershus University Hospital and Head of the Research Department at Medical Division, Akershus University Hospital.
+Her main research area for almost 20 years has been the effects of marine n-3 fatty acids in patients with kidney disease.
+She has led several randomised controlled trials in the field, currently focusing on renal transplant recipients.

 A specialist of internal medicine and nephrology, consultant in Reykjavik, Iceland at the nephrology dpt of Landspitali University Hospital.
 PhD from CLINTEC, Karolinska Institutet, 2016 on inflammation and cardiovascular disease in the end stage kidney disease population.
 Is currently the head of the bioethics committee in Iceland.